 You respond to your board.
 Your decision is locked as a Decision Record with explicit tradeoff acceptance and active tripwires.

-“The Crucible doesn’t make decisions for you.
-It makes sure the decisions you make have survived the pressure they deserve.”
+The Crucible doesn't make decisions for you.
+It makes sure the decisions you make have survived the pressure they deserve.

 The Capital Allocator

-ROI, opportunity cost, and bandwidth justification
+ROI, opportunity cost, and bandwidth justification.

 The Pre-Mortem Analyst

-Failure pattern recognition before you commit
+Failure pattern recognition before you commit.

 The Second-Order Thinker

-Consequences and feedback loops at 6, 12, and 24 months
+Consequences and feedback loops at 6, 12, and 24 months.

 The 10x Catalyst

-Speed, leverage, and disproportionate impact
+Speed, leverage, and disproportionate impact.

 The Competitive Strategist

-Durable competitive advantage and structural positioning
+Durable competitive advantage and structural positioning.

 The Customer Proxy

-Customer value realization and adoption probability
+Customer value realization and adoption probability.

 The Execution Realist

-Implementation probability based on your actual team
+Implementation probability based on your actual team.

 The Simplifier

-Solving one thing completely rather than five things partially
+Solving one thing completely rather than five things partially.

 The Org Surgeon

-Organizational truth versus organizational aspiration
+Organizational truth versus organizational aspiration.

 The Systems Integrator

-Cross-functional coherence across the full business
+Cross-functional coherence across the full business.

 The Stakeholder Mapper

-Decision survival through political and incentive alignment
+Decision survival through political and incentive alignment.

 The Narrative Shaper

-Narrative control and message coherence across all audiences
+Narrative control and message coherence across all audiences.

 Full advisor dossier with five signature questions per advisor is available after access is granted.

+What it actually sounds like.
 A CEO is deciding whether to hire a VP of Sales at $280K to scale enterprise pipeline.
 ARR: $4.2M.
 Current lean: proceed with the hire.

 Your last three enterprise deals took nine months to close and all came through your personal network.
-You are proposing to hire someone to scale a process you cannot yet describe in operational terms. $280K in year one is not a sales investment — it is a bet that this person can reverse-engineer what you do instinctively and systematize it on a 90-day runway.
+You are proposing to hire someone to scale a process you cannot yet describe in operational terms. $280K in year one is not a sales investment.
+It is a bet that this person can reverse-engineer what you do instinctively and systematize it on a 90-day runway.
 That rarely works, and when it fails, you will have spent 14 months finding out.

 You are framing this as a resource allocation question.
 It is not.
-The capital is not the risk — the sequencing is.
+The capital is not the risk.
+The sequencing is.
 Even at zero cost, this hire fails if the qualification problem is not solved first.
 The question is not whether $280K is the right bet.
-It is whether this company is ready to be scaled — which is a different question entirely.
+It is whether this company is ready to be scaled.
+Which is a different question entirely.

-“Are you hiring a VP of Sales because you have a pipeline problem — or because you have a conviction problem about selling this yourself for another 18 months?”
+Are you hiring a VP of Sales because you have a pipeline problem, or because you have a conviction problem about selling this yourself for another 18 months?

-Every executive decision has a name.
+Every decision has a name.

 The Bet